charvik42/Attendance-v2/README.md

 ---

 ## Requirements

-Run the command `pip install -r requirements.txt` in your terminal.
+Install Python dependencies using the command `pip install -r requirements.txt` in your terminal.
 Use MySQL Workbench and run the script `Attendance Data.sql`.
 Make sure to set the password and database to your own.